-Unlike most Garmin watches, the Vivoactive 3 took a step away from the more industrialized look and instead replaced it with a more modern and sleek design surrounding a beautiful digital face.
-This watch is functional for a large variety of workouts while staying smooth enough to wear outside of the gym, and the ongoing stress and sleep trackers monitor your levels twenty-four hours a day.
+Unlike most Garmin watches, the Vivoactive 3 took a step away from the more industrialized look and instead replaced it with a modern, sleek design.
+This watch is functional for a large variety of workouts while staying smooth enough to wear outside of the gym, and the ongoing stress and sleep trackers monitor your health data twenty-four hours a day.

-As with any Garmin watch, this model also comes with a heart rate monitor sensor on the back of the watch face which is held on your wrist by a very comfortable and durable strap.
-Garmin’s GPS system has been unrivaled, and because of that, you’ll be able to keep track of indoor and outdoor activities without any sudden lapses from the signal dropping.
+As with most Garmin watches, this model also comes with a wrist-based heart rate monitor and a very comfortable and durable strap.
+Garmin’s GPS system is unrivaled, and because of that, you’ll be able to keep track of indoor and outdoor activities without any lapses from the signal dropping.

 - Tracks an extensive list of activities.